Memory helps us evaluate situations on the fly, not just recall the past

-Category: Environment Hits: 6Scientists have long known the brain's hippocampus is crucial for long-term memory.
+Category: Environment Hits: 16Scientists have long known the brain's hippocampus is crucial for long-term memory.
 Now a new study has found the hippocampus also plays a role in short-term memory and helps guide decision-making.
 The findings shed light on how the hippocampus contributes to memory and exploration, potentially leading to therapies that restore hippocampal function, which is impacted in memory-related aging and neurodegenerative diseases such as dementia, the study authors said.

 Read more https://www.sciencedaily.com/releases/2021/06/210618153518.htm